oauthstuff/draft-oauth-rar/main.md

 Using authorization details in a certain deployment will require the follwowing steps:

-* Define authorization details types (might include definition and publication of JSON schemas)
+* Define authorization details types
 * Publish authorization details types in the OAuth server metadata
 * Determine how authorization details are shown to the user in the user consent
 * (if needed) Enrich authorization details in the user consent process (e.g. add selected accounts or set expirations)